inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 Galileo
 ```

-If the user is using one of these clusters, it only needs to activate it, per example:
+If the user is using one of these clusters, it only needs to activate it, for example:

 ```
 Galileo := on
 ```

-Otherwise, a new configuration can be added to the makefile to include any other cluster, linking the netcdf and hdf5 libraries as well as compilator and flags chosen by the user.
+Otherwise, a new configuration can be added to the makefile to include any other cluster, linking the netcdf and hdf5 libraries as well as compiler and flags chosen by the user.

+WARNING, when adding the configuration of a new system using an <u>intel compiler</u>, the compilation flag `-assume byterecl ` should be employed, otherwise by default the MITgcm binary files will be read assuming by defaults a record unit of 4 bytes while the record length indicated in the hydrodynamic module is based on a unit of 1 byte.

 ##### 3.4 Compiling